Michaela97/asm-project/README.md

 ## 1. Problem Formulation

-* How to create a game out of the components from Arduino Kit…..?
+* How to create a game out of the components from Arduino Kit?
 * How to connect LED matrix display to the Arduino ?
 * How to control the program flow ?